rex2630/docs/docs/en/linux/install-fedora.md

 ## Step 1 — Downloading the ISO

 Fedora has its own tool for creating a bootable USB — **Fedora Media Writer** — which is the easiest option for Windows users.
-Fedora’s documentation explicitly recommends it for writing Fedora images correctly to USB media [web:1][web:9].
+Fedora’s documentation explicitly recommends it for writing Fedora images correctly to USB media.

 **Option A — Fedora Media Writer (recommended):**
 1. Go to [fedoraproject.org/spins/kde](https://fedoraproject.org/spins/kde/)